 Put a spending limit in place at Christmas and opt for one gift per person over the holidays.
 This way more thoughtful presents can be gifted that will be more appreciated by family members.

-You might also enjoy reading Tips for Budgeting for Christmas
+You May Also Enjoy Tips for Budgeting for Christmas

 #6.
 Introduce Fiver Birthday

 If you have multiple kids who get invited to parties every other weekend you may be onto a winner.
 Have a chat with other parents and get them involved.
-Instead of forking out on expensive gifts or things another child may not like pop a fiver into a card and your done.
+Instead of forking out on expensive gifts or things another child may not like, pop a fiver into a card and you are done!

-If all parents did the same the birthday child can save up all the fivers and get one main toy or maybe they would like to save it for something even bigger.
-Either way it a win-win for all involved.
-It takes pressure off parents and prevents unwanted toys and in most cases, plastic being distributed from house to house.
+If all parents did the same, the birthday child can save up all the money and get one main toy or choose to save it for something even bigger.
+Either way it’s a win-win for all involved.
+It takes pressure off parents and prevents unwanted toys (and in most cases, plastic) being distributed from house to house.

-You might also enjoy reading 15 Quirky Birthday Gift Ideas for Tweens That Aren’t Money
+You May Also Enjoy 15 Quirky Birthday Gift Ideas for Tweens That Aren’t Money

 #7.
 Always Bring Lunch or Snacks